Vermont health care reform: Legislation

-Following the proposal, Democratic state senator Mark Larson introduced H 202 on February 8, 2011, titled Single-Payer and Unified Health System.
+Following the proposal, Democratic state representative Mark Larson introduced H 202 on February 8, 2011, titled Single-Payer and Unified Health System.
 The bill passed the House on March 24, 2011, with 94 votes in favor and 49 against.
 The bill then passed the Senate on April 26, 2011, with 21 votes in favor and 9 against.
 The conference report legislation passed the Senate on May 3, 2011 with 21 votes in favor and 9 opposed, and the House on May 4, 2011 with 94 votes in favor and 49 against.
 Governor Peter Shumlin signed the bill on May 26, 2011.

 Green Mountain Care

 The signing of H. 202 led to the creation of Green Mountain Care, described by Kaiser Health News as "a state-funded-and-managed insurance pool that would provide near-universal coverage to residents with the expectation that it would reduce health care spending."
 Governor Shumlin, in a blog post at Huffington Post, described the plan as "a single payer system" that he believed "will control health care costs, not just by cutting fees to doctors and hospitals, but by fundamentally changing the state's health care system."
 As of January 2013, Vermont was still working out the role of Green Mountain Care and the responsibilities of the bill, as well as how to fund the program.
 Dr. Hsiao, for example, had proposed an 11% payroll tax on employers, and the administration was required under Act 48 to provide a financing system in 2013.
 The state also had to align Green Mountain Care with provisions in the Patient Protection and Affordable Care Act, passed by the United States federal government in 2010, which required the creation of a health care exchange in individual states.
 To launch fully, Green Mountain Care would have had to gain approval from the federal government to use federal health finances to fund the state program.

-As of April 2014, Vermont had yet to craft a bill that would address the $2 billion in extra spending necessary to fund the single-payer system, and by the end of the year, the state abandoned their plan for universal health care, citing the taxes required of smaller businesses within the state.
+As of April 2014, Vermont had yet to craft a bill that would address the $2 billion in extra spending necessary to fund the single-payer system, and by the end of the year, Governor Shumlin announced the government would abandon its plan for single-payer Green Mountain Care, citing "potential economic disruption."